-Dato Ch'ng Huck Theng
+Ch'ng Huck Theng

-Executive Director (4th Generation)
+Executive Director 4th GEN

-Ch'ng Huck Theng was building magazines and collecting art awards when his family's 168-year-old confectionery tore itself apart in court.
-The fourth-generation heir who never planned to join the business became its rescuer—discovering that outside perspectives transform family obligations into heritage stewardship.
+Ch'ng Huck Theng was building magazines and winning art awards when his family's 168-year-old confectionery tore itself apart in court.
+The fourth-generation heir who never planned to join the business became its rescuerâand discovered that a century of authentic craftsmanship attracts endorsement that money cannot buy.

 Ch’ng Huck Theng never wanted to run Ghee Hiang.
-The fourth-generation heir to Malaysia’s oldest confectionery had built a different life entirely—media entrepreneur, magazine publisher, serious painter.
+The fourth-generation heir to Malaysia’s oldest confectionery had built a different life entirelyâmedia entrepreneur, magazine publisher, serious painter.
 After completing Commerce and Management degrees at Australia’s University of Wollongong, he returned to Penang to found CHT Network Sdn Bhd and launch lifestyle magazines including FREZH and EZ Malaysia.
-His fine art practice wasn’t a hobby; it would eventually earn him the Asia Art Award (2010) and placement in institutions from Shanghai Art Museum to Paris’s École Nationale Supérieure des Beaux-Arts.
+He had built a media company, a magazine portfolio, and a serious art practice in parallelâthree distinct careers that shared a common sensibility: the ability to identify what audiences valued and deliver it with precision.
+His fine art practice wasn’t a hobby; by 2010, the Asia Art Award had placed his work at Shanghai Art Museumâwhere his painting Have a Thought was presented as a national gift during World Expoâand his “Brain Imaging” series won the LICC Shortlist Award in London.
+He was still in his twenties when the Ghee Hiang crisis erupted.
+The trajectory he had established felt not just interrupted but wronged.

 Without the history, the culture and the heritage, then it will be a state without a soul.